 Abusive behaviour by pupils must be taken seriously.
 Behaviour should not be dismissed as being normal between young people, as "banter" or simply "part of growing up".
-Behaviour such as initiation violence or any form of sexual violence or sexual harassment is not acceptable.
+Allowing such behaviours could result in a culture of unacceptable behaviours and unsafe environments.
+Behaviour such as initiation violence or any form of sexual violence or sexual harassment is not acceptable at Holme Grange School.
+We have a zero-tolerance approach to any abusive and bullying behaviours.

 Allegations against pupils should be reported in accordance with the procedures set out in this policy (see Reporting a Concern, above).
-If sexual violence or sexual harassment is alleged to have occurred, the DSL will take into account the local response of the police and children's social care to these issues.
-The views of the alleged victim will be taken into account but will not be determinative.
+If sexual violence or sexual harassment is alleged to have occurred, the DSL will consider the local response of the police and children's social care to these issues.
+The views of the alleged victim will be considered but will not be determinative.
+However, the abuse will be referred to children's services and the police if required.